Navid200/xDrip/docs/Troubleshooting_page.md

 # xDrip Troubleshooting

-If you are experiencing probelms using xDrip, some possible issues are listed on this page.
+If you are experiencing problems using xDrip, some possible issues are listed on this page.

 [Bluetooth headphone interruption](./Bluetooth-headphone-interruption.md)